dtewinkel/Twia.AzureFunction.SimpleInjector/README.md

 * Create a class derived from `IStartup` and implement `void Build(Container container)`.
 * Register this class in the `WebJobsStartupAttribute` using `SimpleInjectorStartup<T>`, where `T` is this previously created class.
-* If access to `IWebJobsBuilder builder` is required, then extend the class with implementation of the `IConfigureFunction` extension.
+* If access to `IWebJobsBuilder builder` is required, then extend the class with implementation of the `IConfigureFunction` interface.

 ### Using the default configuration

-The following example code shows how to create configure the dependicyinjection, using the default configuration for logging:
+The following example code shows how to configure the dependency injection, using the default configuration for logging:

 ```csharp
 using System.IO;